 Some agents also get referral fees or commission whenever they refer their clients to bankers.
-If this is the case, they should be, again, disclosing this to you in writing.
+If this is the case, they should disclose this to you in writing.

 1. Borrow money from you or refer you to a moneylender

 Sounds bizarre?
-Real estate agents in Singapore have actually been convicted and sentenced for approaching their clients for personal loans, as well as getting their clients to borrow money from moneylenders for the purposes of turning around and loaning it to the agents themselves.
+There have been real estate agents in Singapore that were convicted and sentenced for approaching their clients for personal loans, as well as getting their clients to borrow money from moneylenders to loan it to the agents themselves.

-If your real estate agent tries anything of this sort with you, don’t hesitate to report him or her to the CEA.
+If your real estate agent tries anything of this sort with you, don’t hesitate to report them to the CEA.

 2. Handle monies from certain transactions

 Not everyone is aware of this — but it’s illegal for agents to handle monies such as rental fees, sales proceeds and down payments.